maelmoreau21/jellyfin-plugin-poster-rotator/src/Jellyfin.Plugin.PosterRotator/README.md

 **Pool stays at 1 and does not download more**
 - Ensure TMDb and Fanart are installed and enabled
 - Verify server can reach provider endpoints
-- Check server log for provider attempts
+- Check server log for details

 **Posters do not appear to change**
-- For testing, set `Min Hours Between Switches` to 1 and run the task twice
-- Force refresh the browser or check **Images** tab in the movie
+-Run a full scan of the media library after rotating posters -Check images in the library card

 **Posters do not appear to change**
+- Jellyfin and clients often cache images; the plugin updates files on disk but the server or clients may keep the old image in cache.
-- The plugin writes files to disk but Jellyfin (and clients) may cache images.
-To force Jellyfin to reindex and show changes:
+- Steps to force Jellyfin to notice changes:
-   1. Run **Library Scan** for the affected library in Admin → Scheduled Tasks.
+   1. In Jellyfin Admin → Scheduled Tasks → run the appropriate **Library Scan** (or run the full library scan) for the library that contains the changed item.
-   2. Open the media item and use the **Images** tab → **Refresh** to reindex images for that item.
+   2. Open the media item in Jellyfin, go to the **Images** tab and click **Refresh** to force image reindex for that item.
-   3. Clear your browser cache or test in a private window.
+   3. Clear browser cache or open the instance in a private window to avoid client-side cache.
-   4. As a last resort, restart Jellyfin.
+   4. If nothing else works, restart the Jellyfin server to force re-indexing.

-**What the plugin does to help**
+**What the plugin already does to nudge Jellyfin**
-- Touches poster files and parent folder timestamps.
+- The plugin updates the target poster file and touches its last-write timestamp.
-- Writes/updates a `.posterrotator.touch` file in the library root to hint file watchers.
+- It updates the parent folder timestamp and writes/updates a `.posterrotator.touch` file in the library root as a lightweight 'nudge' for file watchers.
-- Attempts best-effort refresh via reflection of server metadata/image refresh APIs (this may silently fail on some Jellyfin versions).
+- It attempts best-effort calls via reflection to invoke refresh methods on the library/metadata services when available.
+These reflection calls are version-dependent and may silently no-op if the server's API differs.

+These measures work on many setups but are not guaranteed to force an immediate UI refresh on all Jellyfin versions or with all reverse proxies/caches.

 **No providers detected**
 - Restart server after installing provider plugins
-- Ensure the item has provider IDs and the provider plugins are enabled
+- Ensure the item is a Movie and has provider IDs

 ---